Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

     ```
 * Look up the demo in your virtual device and launch it.

-<i>Note that the demo targets the Lightstreamer server @ http://10.0.2.2:8080 because 10.0.2.2 is the special alias to your host loopback interface.</i>
+*Note that the demo targets the Lightstreamer server @ http://10.0.2.2:8080 because 10.0.2.2 is the special alias to your host loopback interface.*
-<i>Note that pre-built apk does not contain a GCM sender ID and thus, Push Notifications are disabled (see the Push Notifications section for further details.</i>
+*Note that pre-built apk does not contain a GCM sender ID and thus, Push Notifications are disabled (see the Push Notifications section for further details.*

 ## Build